Ewan Wilson: Club

 On 28 June 2022, Motherwell announced that they had signed their fir professional contract with Wilson.
 On 30 September 2022, Wilson joined Albion Rovers on loan for the remainder of the season.

 On 31 May 2023, Motherwell announced that they had offered a new contract to Wilson, with club confirming on 21 June 2023 that Wilsons contract had been extended until the summer of 2024.

 On 29 September 2023, Wilson joined Stirling Albion on loan for the remainder of the season.
 On 6 March 2024, Wilson's loan to Stirling Albion was terminated and he joined Beith Juniors on loan for the remainder of the season.

 On 24 May 2024, Motherwell announced that Wilson had extended his contract with the club until the summer of 2025.
 On 17 October 2024, Motherwell announced that Wilson had extended his contract with the club until the summer of 2027, with the option of an additional year.

 On 29 August 2025, Wilson joined Raith Rovers on loan until January 2026.
+On 2 January 2026, Wilson's loan deal with Raith Rovers was extended until the end of the season.